burdiuz/react-did-catch/README.md

 # React Did Catch

-> Note: After revisiting this work I see this will not going to work and not going to expand in this direction. it's now archived.
+> Note: After revisiting this work I see this is not going to work and I will not work in this direction. it's now archived.

 Simple wrapper for `componentDidCatch` using react context provides methods to catch errors in event handlers.